How will Universal Credit affect me?

 If you’re on Pension Credit

-But if you are already claiming Pension Credit when the change comes in you won’t be affected (unless or until there is a break in your Pension Credit claim for some reason).
+If you are already claiming Pension Credit when the change comes in you won’t be affected (unless or until there is a break in your Pension Credit claim for some reason).
 You’ll be told about this change at the time you apply for Pension Credit.

-Check you’re ready for Universal Credit
+Watch our video Get ready for Universal Credit